Salvador

 1960 Dalí began work on the Teatro-Museo Gala

-Salvador Dalí in his home town of Figueres; it
+Salvador Dalí in his home town of Figueres;

-his energy through 1974.
+of his energy through 1974.
 He continued to make additions

 through the mid 1980s.
-He found time, however, to design
+He found time, however, to

-the Chupa Chups logo in 1969.
+design the Chupa Chups logo in 1969.

 In